Rekkonnect/csharplang/README.md

 - ***Importance*** refers to how impactful and desired a feature's implementation is, to its intended target users
 - ***Relevance*** refers to the size of the target user group, including ones that will use it due to its availability
-- ***Expected Difficulty*** refers to the difficulty of the implementations, including its estimated implementation time
+- ***Difficulty*** refers to the expected difficulty of the implementations, including its estimated implementation time